Find Affordable College Courses

 186 Yearly Graduations

 The 15th most popular school in the country for curriculum majors who are seeking their master's degree is Emporia State University.
 Roughly 5,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,278 per year, while in-state graduate students, on average, pay $6,547 per year.
-During the 2020-2021 academic year, 186 people received their master's degree in curriculum from ESU.
-Around 7% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+The average in-state tuition for full-time undergraduates is $5,542 per year, while in-state graduate students, on average, pay $6,875 per year.
+During the most recent year for which we have data, 186 people received their master's degree in curriculum from ESU.
+About 87% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+Data shows that ESU graduates that hold this degree go on to make a median salary of $55,178.

 #16